Living with Eczema

 Wash new clothes before wear.

-Use dye free and fragrance-free products.
+Use dye-free and fragrance-free products.

 Use sunscreens made for sensitive skin.